-Drug-resistant infections sicken at least 2.8 million and kill at least 35,000 people annually in the U.S. Infections are a primary or associated cause of death in 50% of patients with cancer, as AMR can make these infections difficult or impossible to treat.
+Drug-resistant infections sicken more than 3 million and kill nearly 50,000 people annually in the U.S. Infections are a primary or associated cause of death in 50% of patients with cancer, as AMR can make these infections difficult or impossible to treat.
 According to a 2022 CDC report, the rates of drug-resistant infections in the U.S. is skyrocketing.
-U.S. antimicrobial-resistant infections and deaths in hospitals rose 15% in 2020 due to the COVID-19 pandemic, wiping out progress made in 2012-2017 to lower U.S. deaths from AMR.
-At least 35,000 people in the U.S. die of antibiotic resistant infections each year.
+U.S. antimicrobial-resistant infections and deaths in hospitals rose 15% in 2020.
+At least 50,000 people in the U.S. die of antibiotic resistant infections each year.
 The burden of resistance is likely much higher, but our surveillance is not able to capture the full picture and the pandemic worsened data gaps.
 In 2019, almost 1.3 million deaths worldwide were directly caused by AMR.
 If we do not act now, by 2050 antibiotic resistant infections will be the leading cause of death globally - surpassing cancer - and could cost the world \$100 trillion.